jei3m/scribe-ai/README.md

 - **Document Management**:
   - Create and edit documents with automatic saving.
+  - Highlight text and double-tap the button that appears for AI access.
-  - Toggle the visibility of documents to public or private.
+  - Toggle the visibility of documents between public and private.